Jacoby Brissett: 2019 season

 Brissett was set to be the Colts' backup quarterback heading into the 2019 season.
 However, on August 24, 2019, two weeks before the start of the 2019 regular season, Andrew Luck abruptly announced his retirement.
 Colts general manager Chris Ballard confirmed in a subsequent press conference that Brissett would be the full-time starting quarterback going into the season.
 On September 2, 2019, Brissett signed a two-year, $30 million contract with the Colts, with $20 million guaranteed, a contract he again negotiated himself because he doesn't "like people to BS on his behalf."
 He was previously in the final year of his rookie contract and was set to make $2 million for the season.

 In Week 1 against the Los Angeles Chargers, Brissett threw for 190 yards and two touchdown passes to T. Y. Hilton in a 30–24 overtime loss.
-On September 15, 2019, Brissett led the Colts to a 19–17 win over division rival Tennessee Titans with three touchdown passes and one interception.
-In Week 3 against the Atlanta Falcons, Brissett threw for 310 yards and two touchdowns, as well as completing his first 16 pass attempts, as the Colts won 27–24.
+On September 15, 2019, Brissett led the Colts to a 19–17 win over division rival Titans with three touchdown passes and one interception.
+In Week 3 against the Falcons, Brissett threw for 310 yards and two touchdowns, as well as completing his first 16 pass attempts, as the Colts won 27–24.
 In Week 4 against the Oakland Raiders, Brissett threw 46 passes with 24 completions for 265 yards, including three passing touchdowns, but he also threw a late interception that was returned for a touchdown by Erik Harris to seal the Colts' 31–24 loss.
-In Week 5, against the eventual Super Bowl champions Kansas City Chiefs, Brissett threw for 151 yards and ran for their lone touchdown in the 19-13 win.
+In Week 5, against the eventual Super Bowl champions Kansas City Chiefs, Brissett threw for 151 yards and ran for their lone touchdown in the 19–13 win.

-In Week 7 against the Houston Texans, Brissett threw for 326 yards and four touchdowns in the 30–23 win.
+In Week 7 against the Texans, Brissett threw for 326 yards and four touchdowns in the 30–23 win.
 He was named the AFC Offensive Player of the Week for his performance.
 The remainder of the season did not fare well for Brissett and the Colts with a 3–6 finish.
 In that stretch, he passed for 172.7 yards per game and totaled only four passing touchdowns to three interceptions.
 Overall, he finished the season with 2,942 passing yards, 18 passing touchdowns, and six interceptions to go along with 228 rushing yards and four rushing touchdowns.

 2020 season

 With the Colts signing Philip Rivers in the offseason, Brissett remained the team's backup.
 Brissett carved out a role where he would come into the game in relief of Rivers on deep passes and short-yardage situations.
-He scored a rushing touchdown on a two-yard play in Week 10 against the Tennessee Titans.
+He scored a rushing touchdown on a two-yard play in Week 10 against the Titans.
+Offensive coordinator Nick Sirianni would later credit this as the inspiration for the Tush Push play when he became head coach of the Philadelphia Eagles.
 In Week 12 against the Tennessee Titans, Brissett recorded two rushing touchdowns during the 45–26 loss.